Caewinix/diffusionism/README.md

 Make sure the name of the experiment is kept the same.

 ### Choise 2: Only Using Predefined Components
-Assuming that the `UNet` module has been imported and saved as a variable named as `unet`.
+Assuming that the `UNet` module has been imported and instantiated as a variable named as `unet`.
 ```python
 import torch
 from diffusionism.methods.dpm.diffusers import DPMDiffuser